-The inputs and detailed results of the scenario analysis comparing CGRP inhibitors to current preventive treatments for all patients (i.e., not conditional on prior treatment failure) is included in Appendix E Tables E2-E11 and Figures E10-E11.
-In the chronic migraine population, fremanezumab was dominated by the current preventive treatments while erenumab 140 mg monthly had an incremental cost-effectiveness ratio of \$705,000 per QALY gained (Table 4.17).
-In episodic migraine, erenumab 140 mg monthly had an incremental cost-effectiveness ratio of \$584,000 per QALY gained and fremanezumab 225 mg monthly had an incremental cost-effectiveness ratio of \$466,000 per QALY gained.
+The inputs and detailed results of the scenario analysis comparing CGRP inhibitors to current preventive treatments for all patients (i.e., not conditional on prior treatment failure) is included in Appendix E Tables E2-E15 and Figures E7-E12.
+The comparison of the CGRP inhibitors to onabotulinum toxin A in the population for whom prior preventive treatments have failed is also included in Appendix E. In the chronic migraine population, erenumab 140 mg monthly had an incremental cost-effectiveness ratio of approximately \$345,000 per QALY gained while fremanezumab had an incremental cost-effectiveness ratio of approximately \$12.78 million per QALY gained (Table 4.17).
+In episodic migraine, erenumab 140 mg monthly had an incremental cost-effectiveness ratio of approximately \$410,000 per QALY gained and fremanezumab 225 mg monthly had an incremental cost-effectiveness ratio of approximately \$1.04 million per QALY gained.